sec2pri/omicsFixID/Docker/app/datasources/input_raw_files/UniProt/README.md

 Release:     28-Jun-2023

 ## Processing Scripts
-To download and process the TSV files and create the processed mapping files, you can use R scripts.
+To download and process the fasta and txt files and create the processed mapping files, you can use R scripts.
 For detailed information on using R scripts, please refer to the following link:

 - [R Processing Scripts](https://github.com/tabbassidaloii/BridgeDb-Shiny/blob/main/Docker/app/datasources/UniProt_processing.R).